chdhatri/FindingLanes/README.md

 2. Identify any shortcomings
+--
-This project had identified the lanes for the given images and videos.
-But, the limitation of this project is that it is limited to detecting only  staright left and right lanes.
-It fails to detetct  curved road.
+This project had identified lane lines for the given images and videos.
+But, the limitation of this project is that it is limited to given images/videos.
+Project should be enhanced to accomidate all the generic conditions in identifying lane lines as it is failing to detect curvature path.

 3. Suggest possible improvements
+--
 Project can be improved to detect the curvature of the curved roads.
-Possible solution can be using Regression model instead of averages to extrapolate the lines.